 Aileen Echiverri-Cohen, Ph.D.

-Dr. Echiverri-Cohen is a Postdoctoral Fellow in the UCLA Anxiety and Depression Research Center (ADRC).
+Dr. Echiverri-Cohen is an Assistant Project Scientist in the UCLA Anxiety and Depression Research Center (ADRC).
 She received her Ph.D. in clinical psychology from the University of Washington where she specialized in research and treatment of posttraumatic stress disorder (PTSD).
 Dr. Echiverri-Cohen completed an APA accredited, pre-doctoral internship at the VA Ann Arbor Healthcare System and a postdoctoral fellowship at Harbor-UCLA Medical Center.
 Her current research interest is in transdiagnostic markers, specifically, deficits in response inhibition, that contribute to the maintenance of psychopathology.

 Jeffrey D. Knotts, Ph.D.

 Dr. Knotts is a post-doctoral fellow in the Anxiety and Depression Research Center (ADRC).
 His research investigates the neural mechanisms associated with mental disorders such as anxiety, depression, and PTSD.
 He is particularly interested in using fMRI to study how the activity of threat and reward systems may be predictive of anxiety and depression symptoms in young adults.
 Dr. Knotts received his doctorate from the University of California, Los Angeles, where his work focused on optimizing psychophysical measures of unconscious visual perception and using fMRI to study the neural correlates of visual consciousness.

 Yujia Peng, Ph.D.